kvidita/til/index.md

   8. process.stdout.clearScreenDown()  :- used to clear the screen below the cursor's last position
   9. "a" in obj (checks presense of a key called "a" in object obj)

-## TODAY'S LEARNINGS
-- 8th june 2023
+## 8th june 2023
+- TODAY'S LEARNINGS
   1. use of documents when required

-## TODAY'S LEARNINGS
-- 9th june 2023
+## 9th june 2023
+- TODAY'S LEARNINGS
   1. inheritance concept
     - any class is an instance of it's parent
-    - parent's methods and fields becomes accessable to the inhereting class
+    - parent's public methods and fields becomes accessable to the inhereting class
+    - super method refers to the parent class
-    - while inheriting a class super must be the first thing to declare in constructor as super method refers to the parent class
+    - while a derived class inherits a base class, 'super(arguments)' must be the first thing to declare in constructor
-    - while inheriting a class extends keyword is used
+    - while inheriting a class 'extends' keyword is used